comp-phys-marc/distributed-emulator/README.md

 A minimal demonstration of a quantum cloud with mixed execution using Cirq, Qiskit, and a simple custom simulator.

-## Bill C-27: Canada's First AI Legislation

-Note that steps are being taken to make this software compliant with [Bill C-27](https://www.nortonrosefulbright.com/en-ca/knowledge/publications/55b9a0bd/bill-c-27-canadas-first-artificial-intelligence-legislation-has-arrived).

-### Establishing measures to manage anonymized data

-- On May 5th, 2022 suggested passwords, user and project names were [removed](https://github.com/comp-phys-marc/distributed-emulator/commit/4d227d0cc1564ee7370dd9b8d32f138c142e01aa) from the documentation

-### Conducting an impact assessment to determine if the AI system is “high-impact” (a threshold that will eventually be defined by regulations)

-- Hosting code on GitHub and GitLab allows for tracking of forks, downloads, etc.
-- So far the source has very little usage excepting the TS language implementations whose usage is shown on [npm](https://www.npmjs.com/~marcusedwards)
-- These TS components may be considered impactful in our opinion, but do not constitute AI technology without the adjoining software

-### Maintaining general records of steps taken to meet compliance requirements and that describe how impact assessment conclusions are reached

-- 2FA used for each host account
-- Record kept of ssh key cycling for source host account

 # Modules

 ## [Emulator Common](https://gitlab.com/QuantumEmulator/emulatorcommon)